python-attrs/cattrs/docs/customizing.md

 TestClass(number=1)
 ```

-This behavior can only be applied to classes or to the default for the
-`Converter`, and has no effect when generating unstructuring functions.
+This behavior can only be applied to classes or to the default for the {class}`Converter <cattrs.Converter>`, and has no effect when generating unstructuring functions.

 ### `rename`